The Art of Self-Defense (2019 film): Reception

 Peter Debruge of Variety wrote, "This singular black comedy balances off-kilter humor with an unexpectedly thriller-esque undercurrent, to the extent that audiences will find it tough to anticipate either the jokes or the dark, Fight Club-like turn things eventually take — all to strikingly original effect."

+Writing in Rolling Stone, Peter Travers gives the film 2.5 out of 3 stars, writing: "The Art of Self-Defense sets itself up as the 90-pound weakling destined to live forever in the shadow of Fight Club.
+The good news is that writer-director Riley Stearns gets in a few good licks at toxic masculinity before odious comparisons to David Fincher's masterpiece blunt the film's comic and dramatic impact.